-Thankfully, there are so many options for healthy, wholesome foods that we can send to school.
+Thankfully, there are so many options for wholesome foods that we can send to school.
 Today I’m sharing some of my favorite tips and ideas for sending no sandwich lunches to school.

-Tips for No Sandwich Lunches
+My Favorite Tips for No Sandwich Lunches

 Remember lunchables?
 Make a homemade version for half the cost and with much better ingredients.
 Place silicone cupcake liners into a square lunch container and add crackers, meat and cheese and snacks into the sections.

 There are a ton of fun takes on sandwiches out there – from DIY uncrustables (you can even make grilled cheeses this way!) to fun sandwich skewers.

-Wrap a normal sandwich up in a big tortilla and watch kids gobble them up.
+In the same vein, wrap a normal sandwich up in a big tortilla and watch kids gobble them up.
 Wraps feel like “grown up” food, so obviously kids love them.
 Cut them into pinwheels like I did with these rainbow wraps for another fun twist.

 The only sure fire way I know to serve my kids vegetable is to offer a dip with it.
 Send them to school with crackers and veggies with a container of dip – hummus is great, and my kids love this homemade Greek yogurt ranch dip!

 I love sending an array of different snacks to school as a “snack” lunch.
 It gives them the option of different foods to choose from instead of a traditional sandwich.